mamadcamzis/AzureWebServer/README.md

 ### Create azure resources with terraform template
 Terraform is an open-source infrastructure as code software tool created by HashiCorp.
-Users define resources to using a declarative language that is similar to json.
+Users define resources using a declarative language that is similar to json.

 - Specify variables
 To let our code DRY we can use variables file